pssnyder/v7p3r-chess-engine/docs/V7P3R_CHESS_ENGINE_DESIGN_GUIDE.md

   * Use Piece Square Positioning
   * Use MVV-LVA
 * Use Secondary Scoring
-  * Use Castling Score
+  * Use Castling
   * Use Tactics
   * Use Captures to Escape Check

 ## Piece Values

-Piece values are in centipawns:
+Piece values are hard coded into the engine in centipawns:
 * King \= 20000 points
 * Queen \= 900 points
 * Rook \= 500 points